Performance Breakdown

 Pros

-• The LCD screen provides a more interactive experience, like showing the amount of run time left.
+- The LCD screen provides a more interactive experience, such as displaying the amount of runtime left.

-• Torque Drive head also works well on hard floors – even on stuff like Cheerios.
+- The Torque Drive head also works well on hard floors – even on items like Cheerios.

 Cons